Published::draft

 Audio form dramatically extends the range of environments and situations when it's convenient for you to read.

-I listen to audiobooks, podcasts and TTS version of articles when I bike to places, do chores and sometimes even while taking a shower.
+I listen to audiobooks, podcasts and TTS version of articles when I bike to places, do chores and sometimes even while taking a shower (though I've been avoiding the latter lately).

 This allows me to read more - in fact it increases my reading throughput to a degree that I can first-pass read things faster than I find new things to read!